Light-emitting diode: Phosphor-based LEDs

 Among the challenges being faced to improve the efficiency of LED-based white light sources is the development of more efficient phosphors.
 As of 2010, the most efficient yellow phosphor is still the YAG phosphor, with less than 10% Stokes shift loss.
-Losses attributable to internal optical losses due to re-absorption in the LED chip and in the LED packaging itself account typically for another 10% to 30% of efficiency loss.
+Losses attributable to internal optical losses due to re-absorption in the LED chip and in the LED packaging itself typically account for another 10% to 30% loss.
 Currently, in the area of phosphor LED development, much effort is being spent on optimizing these devices to higher light output and higher operation temperatures.
 For instance, the efficiency can be raised by adapting better package design or by using a more suitable type of phosphor.
 Conformal coating process is frequently used to address the issue of varying phosphor thickness.

 Some phosphor-based white LEDs encapsulate InGaN blue LEDs inside phosphor-coated epoxy.
 Alternatively, the LED might be paired with a remote phosphor, a preformed polycarbonate piece coated with the phosphor material.
 Remote phosphors provide more diffuse light, which is desirable for many applications.
 Remote phosphor designs are also more tolerant of variations in the LED emissions spectrum.
 A common yellow phosphor material is cerium-doped yttrium aluminium garnet (Ce3+:YAG).

 White LEDs can also be made by coating near-ultraviolet (NUV) LEDs with a mixture of high-efficiency europium-based phosphors that emit red and blue, plus copper and aluminium-doped zinc sulfide (ZnS:Cu, Al) that emits green.
 This is a method analogous to the way fluorescent lamps work.
-This method is less efficient than blue LEDs with YAG:Ce phosphor, as the Stokes shift is larger, so more energy is converted to heat, but yields light with better spectral characteristics, which render color better.
+This method is less efficient than blue LEDs with YAG:Ce phosphor, as the Stokes shift is larger, but it yields light with better spectral characteristics, which render color better.
 Due to the higher radiative output of the ultraviolet LEDs than of the blue ones, both methods offer comparable brightness.
 A concern is that UV light may leak from a malfunctioning light source and cause harm to human eyes or skin.

-Other white LEDs

-Another method used to produce experimental white light LEDs used no phosphors at all and was based on homoepitaxially grown zinc selenide (ZnSe) on a ZnSe substrate that simultaneously emitted blue light from its active region and yellow light from the substrate.

 A new style of wafers composed of gallium-nitride-on-silicon (GaN-on-Si) is being used to produce white LEDs using 200-mm silicon wafers.
-This avoids the typical costly sapphire substrate in relatively small 100- or 150-mm wafer sizes.
+This avoids the typical costly sapphire substrate for relatively small 100- or 150-mm wafer sizes.
 The sapphire apparatus must be coupled with a mirror-like collector to reflect light that would otherwise be wasted.
-It was predicted that since 2020, 40% of all GaN LEDs are made with GaN-on-Si.
-Manufacturing large sapphire material is difficult, while large silicon material is cheaper and more abundant.
-LED companies shifting from using sapphire to silicon should be a minimal investment.
+It was predicted that in 2020, 40% of all GaN LEDs are made with GaN-on-Si.